Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Preheat the smoker to 300℉.
 Place the whole turkey right on the grates.

-- Every hour or so, brush a little bit of melted butter on the turkey.
+- Every hour or so, brush some melted butter on the turkey.
 This helps brown and crisp it up.
 Once the breast reaches an internal temperature of 175℉, pull the turkey out and let it rest for at least 30 minutes.

 - A pellet smoker is a great choice for this recipe; try this Wood Pellet Grill and Smoker.